 If you are attending the National Postage Stamp and Coin Show, parking at the Hilton Mississauga is free while at the show.
 The Hilton will be placing a notice on its parking meters listing the shows and events – including our own – that are exempt from having to pay parking.
 Instead of paying the meters, attendees of our show are asked to sign in with their license plate number on a sheet of paper at the show admission desk.
 Do not pay the fee at the hotel’s automated parking meters.
 There are no refunds from the hotel or show organizers.

-The following day, a free youth auction will be hosted at 1 p.m., when nearly 30 lots of numismatic and philatelic material will be offered to children aged 18 and under.
+Also on Sunday, a free youth auction will be hosted at 1:30 p.m., when nearly 30 lots of numismatic and philatelic material will be offered to children aged 17 and under.
 Play money will be provided to all bidders, so there is no cost to participants.

 2019 FALL SHOW